ohadNave/ohadNave/README.md

 My name is Ohad Nave and I'm at my senior year in Information Systems & Software Engineering at Ben-Gurion University.

-I'm from Israel, living in Beer-Sheva and currently working at Ribbon Communicaions.
+I'm from Israel, living in Beer-Sheva and currently working at Ribbon Communications.

 <h3 align="left">Languages and Tools:</h3>